KaffeinatedKat/IfOnlyIWasRightHanded/README.md

 Solution for in game text boxes

+A instant keybinding switching option for non ckb-next (ckb-next switches modes instantly with no delay and key-mapper takes a second to switch bindings)

 key-mapper autoinstall options for other distros

 Better ckb-next support (aka AutoMapping Modes, working animations)